sonibla/pytorch_keras_converter/README.md

 ```
 Then install `pytorch_keras_converter` using `setup.py`

-This command should install automatically `pytorch_keras_converter` and every dependency:
+The following command should install automatically `pytorch_keras_converter` and every dependency:
 ```
 python3 setup.py install --user
 ```